 Doll Legs (make 2)

-R1: 2sc in second stitch from chain, 1 sc in next stitch, 3sc in third stitch, 1 sc on other side of the stitch that had 1 sc in original, 1sc in the stitch that the original 2scs from this row were stitched into.
+R1: 2sc in second stitch from chain – catching only one loop from the stitch, 1 sc in next stitch (again catching only one loop), 3sc in third stitch (catching only one stitch), 1 sc in other half of the stitch that had 1 sc in original, 1sc in the other half of the stitch that the original 2scs from this row were stitched into.
 (8 stitches)

 R2: inc 2, sc 2, inc 2, sc 2 (12 stitches)